European shares hit 4-week low as U.S. standoff drags on

 By Blaise Robinson

-PARIS, Oct 7 European stocks dropped on Monday in thin volumes, with one benchmark index hitting a four-week low as investors fretted over lack of progress in resolving Washington's budget standoff.
+PARIS, Oct 7 European stocks dropped in early trade on Monday, with one benchmark index hitting a four-week low, as the lack of progress in resolving Washington's budget standoff kept investors on edge.

 Shares in luxury goods makers were among the heaviest fallers after Burberry's CEO was quoted in French daily Les Echos as saying that the slowdown in luxury goods sales in China may constitute a new market trend.

-Burberry dropped 1.7 percent, while France's LVMH was down 2.2 percent, and Swiss watch maker Richemont lost 1.6 percent.
+Burberry was down 2 percent, while France's LVMH was down 1.8 percent, and Swiss watch maker Richemont lost 1.5 percent.

-"Despite the rise in the selling pressure we've seen recently, supports are holding for now," Aurel BGC chartist Gerard Sagnier said.

-"We're entering a phase of stabilisation, and the positive trend in the medium term is intact.
-The medium- to long-term target for the Euro STOXX 50 is 3,100."

 U.S. Democrats and Republicans came no closer on Sunday to a budget agreement that would end a government shutdown, let alone reaching a deal on the U.S. borrowing limit by Oct.
-17 to avoid what would be an unprecedented default.
+17 to avoid an unprecedented default.

 Republican House Speaker John Boehner said he would not raise the debt ceiling without a "serious conversation" about what is driving the debt.
 Democrats said it was irresponsible and reckless to raise the possibility of a default.

+A number of traders in the market, however, still expect Washington to reach a deal, which would spark a recovery rally in the market.

+"We're going to wobble our way down until about Thursday and then there's going to be a solution and there will be a melt-up," said Justin Haque, a broker at Hobart Capital Markets.

-Bucking the trend, shares in Banca Monte dei Paschi di Siena rose 4.8 percent on news that the loss-making Italian lender is set to unveil a new restructuring plan later on Monday, which it hopes will secure European Union approval for its state bailout.
+Bucking the trend, shares in Banca Monte dei Paschi di Siena rose 4 percent after the Italian lender said it would hold a board meeting on Monday to approve a new restructuring plan aimed at gaining a green light from European authorities for a state bailout it was granted earlier this year.

-Despite the two-week slide, the FTSEurofirst 300 index is only 3.3 percent off a five-year high hit in September, supported by steady investment inflows as a pick-up in the region's economy encourages investors to switch out of government bonds and into European stocks.

-According to fund-tracking firm EPFR Global, European equity funds have emerged as an 'unlikely haven' for investors in the third quarter, enjoying record investment inflows.

 * Indexes down: Dow 0.16 pct, S&P 0.13 pct, Nasdaq 0.14 pct (Updates to early afternoon)